-Infection Prevention and Control is a fundamental part of the hospital’s quality system to ensure the safety and well being of patients, staff and visitors.
-It will never be possible to prevent all infections, but there are ways you and your relatives can help reduce the risk and keep you safe.
+Infection Prevention and Control is a fundamental part of the hospital’s quality system to ensure the safety and wellbeing of patients, staff and visitors.
+It will never be possible to prevent all infections, but there are ways you and your visitors can help reduce the risk and keep you safe.

-Patients and relatives can help us reduce the spread of infection by:
+Patients and visitors can help us reduce the spread of infection by:

 - Cleaning your hands before you enter and leave the ward or Department.

 - Encouraging your visitors to wash their hands or use the alcohol hand gel provided.

 - Visitors should use the public toilets, as patient toilets are for patient use only.
 Ask your relatives to use the visitors rather than the patient toilets.

 - Ask visitors not to sit or lie on your bed.

 - Ask visitors not to bring in food for you.